Wave Motion Cannon is funded through public support. Please continue to support us!

 Josh Dunham (@Josh_Dunham)

 The production on Welcome to the Ballroom is a passionate one.
 Sitting in the Production I.G. panel at Anime Expo with Tetsuya Kinoshita (producer), Yoshimi Itazu (director), and Takahiro Chiba (animation director), they made it very clear that they were excited to show us what an amazing show they had created, and proud of what they achieved.
 The same team that brought us Haikyuu!! was extremely eager to take up the challenge of drawing complicated movements and poses in intricate dance sings.
 Shinba Tsuchiya, the voice of the protagonist, Tatara Fujita, even recorded his lines while wearing a tuxedo just to get into character!
-There’s an infectious vibe of jubilance that fueld by how much energy poured into this show.
+There’s an infectious vibe of jubilance that fueled just how much energy poured into this show.
 It’s hard not to watch it without a smile on your face!

 Animation is anatomically correct.
 The rules of squash and stretch are aptly applied to give bodies a solid and dense feeling.
 Because of this, the struggle of moving across the dance floor is really felt; almost vividly.
 Simple steps are elevated into an artform.
 It’s majestic.
 The heavy linework on the character designs makes these movements all the more rewarding.
 Each line adds a very real sense of weight both physically and emotionally.
 Poses are immortalized during the dance scenes, chiseling them in the stone of our memories.